aofarrel/myco/doc/guardrail_mode.md

 * Variant calling takes more 600 minutes
 * fastp determines that a less than 20% of the sample has a q score above 30, as measured before fastp cleaning and before decontam

-Additionally, if any input fastq is larger than 30 GB, it will be heavily downsampled.
+Additionally, if any input fastq is larger than `subsample_cutoff` GB, it will be heavily downsampled.

 ## Are there really samples out there that would fail these filters?